davidstanke/gcf-secretmanager/README.md

 A lil' script to create a Google Cloud Function that accesses a secret stored in Secret Manager.

+Components:
+* A secret stored in Secret Manager
+* IAM policy allowing Cloud Functions to access the secret
+* A Cloud Function (written in python) which accesses the secret and (gasp!!!) displays it to the user.

 ### To use:
 1. clone this repo
 2. (optional) create a new GCP project and activate it in gcloud